srijanone/opendevportal/modules/custom/odp_apps/README.md

 REQUIREMENTS
 ------------

-The user module just requires the odp_block module.
+The user module just requires the odp_blocks module.